Discovered in San Angelo

 Jim explained that he wanted to write and record in Nashville.
 A month later, in December of 1975, Jim was signed to Acuff-Rose Music, Inc. under the terms of a five-year exclusive songwriting agreement.
 Barely two months later, he was signed to a three-year, three-album recording contract with MGM/Hickory Records.

 Under the same contract, Chesnut’s records were released on MGM/Hickory Records, ABC/Hickory Records, and MCA/Hickory Records all in a three-year period.
-In all, 11 singles were released, seven charted in Billboard Magazine’s Top-100 Country Chart, and one of those, Let’s Take the Time to Fall in Love Again (a Chesnut original), made it to the Top-30.
+In all, 14 singles were released, ten charted in Billboard Magazine’s Top-100 Country Chart, and two of those made it to the Top-40.

-Because of the chart performance of that song, Billboard recognized Chesnut as one of the nation’s Top-10 up and coming country music artists.
+Because of the chart performance of the first one, Let's Take the Time to Fall in Love Again, Billboard recognized Chesnut as one of the nation’s Top-10 up-and-coming country music artists.

-When Jim first signed with Acuff-Rose, the publishing giant had a whopping 27 percent of the Billboard chart one week.
+When Jim first signed with Acuff-Rose Music, the global country music publishing giant had a whopping 27 percent of the Billboard chart one week.
 Twenty-seven out of a hundred songs were published by Acuff-Rose.

 Just as Oklahoma Morning opened doors in Nashville, Let’s Take the Time opened them in California where Lt.
 Governor Mike Curb signed him to a single’s only contract with no guarantee of an album.